Cost-Effectiveness Analysis and Disability

 implications.
 Then I turn to the standard defense of cost-effectiveness analysis and argue that it does not

 succeed.
 But this does not settle the question of whether the use of cost-effectiveness analysis leads to

 unfair discrimination.
 Rather, it shows that the controversy should be approached in a different

 Journal of Applied Philosophy 27 (2010), 394–408.

 Cost-effectiveness analysis is a tool for evaluating the aggregate benefits of

-unfair discrimination against people with disabilities.
-My aim in this paper is to clarify the conditions under which
+use leads to unfair discrimination against people with disabilities.
+My aim in this paper is to clarify the

 Saving Lives and Respecting Persons